-Based on the principal/administration's decision, students in grades 7 and 8 may be permitted to participate in the March for Life as a school and/or parish sponsored activity.
-Field trip procedures will be followed.
-Students in grades K through 6 will not participate as a group in the March for Life.
-Students with written parental/guardian permission may accompany their parents on the March for Life.
+Principals may permit students in grades 7 through 12 with permission of their parent/guardian to participate in the March for Life in a group sponsored by the school or the parish.
+Procedures detailed under "School-Sponsored Trips" (Policy 609) must be followed.
+The principal is not authorized to permit students in grades K through 6 to participate as a group in the March for Life.
+Students with written parental permission may accompany their parents on the March for Life.